MicrosoftDocs/quantum-docs-pr/articles/language/index.md

 (arrays and tuples) for creating new, structured types.
 It supports a basic procedural model for writing programs, with loops and if/then statements.
-The top-level constructs in Q# are user defined types, operations, and functions.
+The top-level constructs in Q# are user-defined types, operations, and functions.

 The following sections detail: